Anisotropic universe with anisotropic sources: Bianchi-I universe

 We choose the diagonal energy momentum tensor of the form $T_{\nu}^{\mu}=(\rho, -p_a, -p_b, -p_b ),$ where $p_a=w_a \rho$ and $p_b =w_b \rho$.
-The four kinds of anisotropic matter we study here are given in Table~\ref{tabl:matter}.
-The magnetic field configuration considered here as anisotropic source is well known \cite{BarrowWorks}.
-We, then consider a particular configuration of infinite domain walls (spanning the $y-z$ plane) stacked along the $x-$axis.
-In this case, average energy momentum tensor will take the form we just described.
-Similarly, the average energy momentum tensor due to a distribution of long, thin, straight cosmic strings along $x-$axis which takes an anisotropic form, also serves as anisotropic matter source \cite{KolbTurner}.
-Finally, a magnetic field generated due to a lorentz-violating term in the photon sector, which we call LVMF in short, is also studied as an anisotropic source \cite{Campanelli2009}.
+The four kinds of anisotropic matter we study here are given in Table~[\ref{tabl:matter}].
+The magnetic field configuration considered here as an anisotropic source is well known \cite{BarrowWorks}.
+We, then consider anisotropic matter configurations due to topological defects such as cosmic strings and domain walls.
+The energy-momentum tensors corresponding to these sources are given in appendix~\ref{apdx:A}.
+Finally, a magnetic field generated due to a Lorentz-violating term in the photon sector, abbreviated as LVMF, is also studied as an anisotropic source \cite{Campanelli2009}.
+Here we assume that all these sources are of primordial origin and were produced through breaking of discrete symmetries during phase transitions in the early universe.
+A distribution of cosmic strings and domain walls may quickly grow anisotropic.
+We analyse them towards our motivation to study the anisotropic sources and their (asymptotic) evolution, and co-evolution with the (dust like) dark matter and dark energy ($\Lambda$), relevant at late times.
+Eventually we also obtain constraints on these anisotropic sources using Type Ia supernova data.